SupaaHiro/schwifty-lab/blog-posts/20251121-ckad/article_EN.md

 ## Hands-On Challenge: Canary Deployment

-A canary deployment is used to gradually roll out a new version of an application to a subset of users before making it available to everyone.
-Kubernetes Service does not natively support traffic weighting, but we can simulate a Canary deployment by adjusting the number of replicas.
+A canary deployment gradually introduces a new version to a subset of users before rolling it out completely.
+Kubernetes Services do not natively support traffic weighting, but we can simulate it by adjusting replica counts.

-In this lab we'll create two Deployments:
+We’ll create two Deployments:
--   **stable-app** --- the stable version
+-   **stable-app** — the stable version
--   **canary-app** --- the new version, with fewer replicas
+-   **canary-app** — the new version with fewer replicas

-Notice that both deployments will be selected by the same Service, allowing traffic to be split based on the number of replicas.
+Both will be selected by the same Service, allowing traffic distribution to follow replica proportions.

 This is the manifest for the stable version: